-R is an open-source language, which means novices can benefit from pre-written codes that have been contributed by the R developer community.
+R is one of the leading AI programming language an open-source language, which means novices can benefit from pre-written codes that have been contributed by the R developer community.
 R offers various packages that can be utilised for the supervised machine learning subset.
 Let’s see what packages this language has to offer.

 With Kernlab, one is equipped to execute projects based on kernel-based learning algorithms.
 These projects identify the patterns and relations in the data.
 This is how software built with a kernel method can pin the relation between client and server and identify patterns such as listening habits in music applications.

 Furthermore, R can create a testing interface for a programmer to test data analysis that creates synergy between humans and machines.
 R has complex ways of achieving outputs and can be a little difficult to get a grasp of at first.
 However, once you are proficient enough, you will find it is easy to use it for programming AI applications.

 C++ is a general-purpose compiled language that offers tons of advantages.
 This statically typed language declares and determines its variables at compile-time, and shows errors and inconsistencies.
 This feature can help in algorithm model development because it makes it easier to work with relational databases.

 Compiled languages enjoy some high-quality optimisation features.
 The fact that this language is directly converted into machine code that is easily executed can save you precious time.

 However, one thing C++ is really known for is game AI programming.
 Enemies, or the opponents in the game, are the most paramount elements, followed by game graphics, interactive elements, and overall gaming experience.
 C++ can be used to code game opponents that get stronger with every level.